THEFT | shoplifting defense ATTORNEY

 Yes, depending on your situation.
 Many jurisdictions have a diversion program which means instead of seeking jail or probation they will allow an educational program in exchange for dismissal.
 Defendants must be screened into programs like this and it is at the sole discretion of the prosecutor whether diversion is offered.
 Diversion results in a dismissal of the charge.

 In some jurisdictions theft charges commonly lead to jail sentences.
 In Franklin County a first-time offender rarely gets sentenced to jail but a lot of factors are weighed.
-Criminal history, the value of item/items, the age of the offender, and the Judge involved will all determine the punishment.
-Make sure your attorney knows how to maneuver through these factors.
+180 days in jail is possible even for the smallest theft.

 Will a warrant be issued if you are accused of Theft | Shoplifting?

 Normally allegations of theft are issued by summons meaning Defendants are not arrested to get them to their first court date.
-Failing to appear to a summons date will result in the summons converting to a warrant.
-There is no guarantee law enforcement will use a summons so checking for a warrant should be done immediately.
 Click here to see if you have a warrant in Franklin County.

 If a store accuses me of Theft | Shoplifting, how long will it take to have to go to court?